bSI-InfraRoom/IFC-Specification/IFC4x3/Sections/Resource definition data schemas/Schemas/IfcGeometricModelResource/Entities/IfcRightCircularCone/Documentation.md

 On the bottom face, textures are aligned facing front-to-back, with the center of the circle aligned to the center of the texture.

-Figure 1 illustrates default texture mapping with a clamped texture (RepeatS=False and RepeatT=False).
+Figure 2 illustrates default texture mapping with a clamped texture (RepeatS=False and RepeatT=False).
 The image on the left shows the texture where the S axis points to the right and the T axis points up.
 The image on the right shows the texture applied to the geometry where the X axis points back to the right, the Y axis points back to the left, and the Z axis points up.

-{ .gridtable}
 { .gridtable}
 <table summary="texture" class="gridtable">
 <tr><td><img alt="texture" src="../../../../../../figures/ifcrightcircularcone-texture.png"></td></tr>